lightscalar/pyro/README.md

 As a concrete example, let's create a `User` instance via our API.
 To do this, we simply `POST` some data to the server running at `http://localhost:5000`.
-We can do this at the command line using the excellent Python library [requests](http://docs.python-requests.org/en/master/):
+We can do this in Python using the excellent Python library [requests](http://docs.python-requests.org/en/master/):

 ```python